genomicsITER/prepABEL/README.md

 prepABEL is being presented in the ATS 2017 Conference in Washington, 19-24 May, 2017.

 prepABEL will be available for downloading in June 1st, 2017.
+Please, feel free to contact me at "jlorsal" @ "gmail.com".